AdobeDocs/adobeio-events/support/faq.md

-Once associated with its `Event Metadata`, your `Custom Events Provider` will be ready to be used: it will appear in your (refreshed) `Adobe Developer Console` project, you will be able to register against it and to start emitting events on its behalf using our [Publishing API](../api/eventsingress_api.md).
+Once associated with its `Event Metadata`, your `Custom Events Provider` will be ready to be used: it will appear in your (refreshed) `Adobe Developer Console` project, you will be able to register against it and to start emitting events on its behalf using our [Events Publishing API](../api/eventsingress_api.md).

 ## JWT FAQ